openwdl/wdl/versions/development/SPEC.md

 Person( ... )
 ```

-Arugments placed within the parethesis are key-value pairs, where the key is the name of one of the struct declarations, and the value is the value to set the argument to.
+Arguments placed within the parenthesis are key-value pairs, where the key is the name of one of the struct declarations, and the value is the value to set the argument to.
 There is no need to wrap a key in quotation marks, instead keys are represented in plain text followed by an equals sign `=`.
 The value follows after the `=`.
 Multiple arguments can
 be separated by a comma ',' and arguments do not need to be specified in a specific order.